Castro19/ccc-transfer-helper/README.md

 - Client Side Routing using React Router (Completed)

-- MongoDB Implementation to save user information on database (Almost Completed)
+- MongoDB Implementation to save user information on database (Completed)

-- Save and Recycle completed schedules to use as templates (In-Progress)
+- Save and Recycle completed schedules to use as templates (Completed)

+- View General Ed Completion and view what areas your current Schedule has completed (Completed)

 - Generate Schedules rapidly with the click of a button!
 (In-Progress)

-- View General Ed Completion and view what areas your current Schedule has completed (In-progress)

 ![Sign up](https://live.staticflickr.com/65535/53724683925_b2091ea94c.jpg)